 The first thing the organisers then need to do is to make a choice: do they see their task as ended at the closing of the demonstration or do they also want to be involved in trying to raise the impact of the demonstration?
-If they choose to do the latter, there are two general types of things they can do which is to provide further information (cf. Section 7.2) and to stimulate further learning and networking (cf. Section 7.3).
+If they choose to do the latter, there are two general types of things they can do which is to provide further information (cf. section 4.7.2) and to stimulate further learning and networking (cf. section 4.7.3).

 To provide further information, organisers can use their own website and/or mailing lists.
 This information can either relate directly to what was demonstrated or to the wider context in which the demonstrated innovations have to function.
-In providing information it should be noted that information is more likely to have an impact when it is more concrete and more targeted.
-For this, organisers should build on what they know about their visitors, e.g. the information collected via the registration of visitors and M&E. This will allow them to target new information to farmers that have indicated specific needs or interests.
+In providing information it should be noted that information is more likely to have impact when it is more concrete and more targeted.
+For this, organisers should build on what they know about their visitors, e.g. the information collected via M&E. This will allow them to target new information to farmers that have indicated specific needs or interests.

-To stimulate further learning and networking, demonstration organisers can offer various platforms for exchange between farmers (P2P learning) and between farmers and other actors (advisors, farming businesses).
-They may, for instance, organise workshops or other meetings on topics that visitors have indicated as relevant to them via the M&E process at the demonstration.
+To stimulate further learning and networking, demonstration organisers can offer various platforms for exchange between farmers (P2P learning) and between farmers and others (advisors, farming businesses).
+E.g. they may organise workshops or other meetings on topics that visitors have indicated as relevant to them via the M&E process at the demonstration.
 They can also offer virtual platforms for exchange via their own website or social media.
 These discussions in their turn may inspire organisers to take additional action on topics that emerge from the discussions on these platforms.